 Where is it in the CMS?

-When logging in to the CMS for the first time, the default is for users to see their own Home or Dashboard view, with the Asset Tree and Editing/Information panels hidden.
+When logging in to the CMS for the first time, the default is for Users to see their own Home or Dashboard view, with the Asset Tree, Previews, and Editing/Action options not showing.

 To return to your Dashboard at any time, click on the Cascade logo.